courselabs/kubernetes/labs/secrets/README.md

 . ./scripts/windows-tools.ps1
 ```

-Now you can fetch the data item from a Secret, and decode it into plaintext:
+You can fetch the data item from a Secret, and decode it into plaintext:

 ```
 kubectl describe secret configurable-env-plain